stdweird/p5-net-openstack/lib/Net/OpenStack/API/README.md

   * AUTOLOAD in Client::API
     * retrieve from API::Magic
       * looks for description/api data in API::<Service>::<version>
+      * if not found, looks for function in Client::<Service>::<version>
     * process_args from API::Magic
+      * if API:: is used
         * preps request instance based on data and args
         * executes and returns the request with rest(request) call
+      * if Client:: is used
+        * calls function as aif it were a method

 # TODO